How to Fix and Prevent Overly Dense, Compacted Soil in Your Garden

 Soil that is hard and dry is often compacted.
 (Photo: USDA/Flickr)

 Have you ever noticed the amount of work needed to dig a hole in really hard, overly dense dirt?
-If you have, then you’ll agree that it’s always easier to dig a hole in soft, loose soil.
+If you have, then you will agree that it is always easier to dig a hole in soft, loose soil.

 Soil that is hard and dry is often compacted.
 That means that it has been packed down, making it denser and more difficult to penetrate.